Silver Sparrow

-Silver Sparrow is the third novel by the American author Tayari Jones, which was first published in 2011.
-The novel follows the complicated relationship between two families, joined together by a bigamist father.
+Silver Sparrow is the third novel by the American author Tayari Jones, which was first published in 2011 by Algonquin Books.
+The novel follows the complicated relationship between two families, joined by a bigamist father.
 Jones was inspired to write the book by her own relationship with her sisters who were over a decade older than her and who she felt lived very different lives than her own.
 In 2019, the writer and actress Issa Rae announced plans to adapt the novel into a film.

 Plot

 Dana Lynn Yarboro's parents meet in Atlanta, Georgia when her father is buying an anniversary present for his wife.
 Her mother, a young divorcée named Gwen Yarboro, becomes James Witherspoon's mistress.
 Dana is born shortly before the birth of James's daughter Chaurisse, from his marriage to his wife Laverne.
 After Chaurisse's birth, Gwen pressures James to illegally marry her which he consents to though he does not leave Laverne.

 Dana grows up with the knowledge that her father is married to another woman and has another daughter.
 Dana and her mother are kept secret, however the only individual from James's other life that is aware of the situation is his childhood friend and adopted brother, Raleigh.
 Dana is prevented from participating in certain jobs and going to certain schools in order to protect Chaurisse, however while attending a high school science competition she runs into Chaurisse who she notices is wearing the exact same fur jacket as her, both presents given to them by their father, James.

 While still a teenager, Dana becomes involved with a young adult man, Marcus McCready, and while her father is displeased he does nothing to stop her as he knows McCready from his married life.

 In her final year of high school Dana is introduced to her paternal grandmother, Bunny Witherspoon, as she is dying.
 Her grandmother bequeaths her her favourite brooch as a parting gift.

 Bunny Chaurisse Witherspoon grows up the protected and beloved daughter of James Witherspoon and Laverne Witherspoon.
 Her parents met at the age of 14 when her mother lost her virginity to her father and subsequently became pregnant and was forced to marry James and leave school.
 Their son was a stillborn but Laverne remained with the Witherspoons.
 They managed to claw their way to being middle-class business owners with James and his brother Raleigh running a chauffeur business and Laverne running a beauty salon out of their garage.